Aishwarya0811/Fradulent_Firm_or_Not/README.md

 - Used cross validation to find average training and testing score.
 ## Regression models:

--KNN repressor
+- KNN repressor

--linear regression
+- linear regression

 - Ridge

--Lasso
+ - Lasso

 - polynomial regression

--SVM both simple and with kernels.
+- SVM both simple and with kernels.

 ### Best regressor model for this dataset and train your model on the entire dataset using the best parameters and predict buzz for the test_set.